MarioLisbona/CA-T1A3-terminal-app/README.md

 This will be the most difficult feature to implement because it will have to deal with a lot more variables and a variety of data than the other features.
 It will also have to perform more functionality, e.g. reading and writing to the json file.

-The user will be prompted for a user to search the first names in the database.
+The user will be prompted to search the first names in the database.
 If the database is empty a message will be displayed saying so.
 The search will return a single result or multiple results.
 If a single result is returned, the user is asked to confirm the edit.
 They will then edit the contact or be taken back to the home menu.

 Multiple results will require a more focused search.
 The user will be shown all the results in a table and then prompted to select a unique ID to edit.
 The error checking on the ID selection is vital because it will be used to select the contact to edit (or delete).
 The user must only be allowed to enter an ID from the results displayed.

 I did some googling and found some posts on generator expressions and wrote this code block to continually loop  until the user enter's a valid ID. [^6] (Frédéric Hamidi, 2011)

-The code block below will iterate though the contents of `search_result` and on each loop with check that the current value for the key `item[id]` matches the ID entered by the user.
+The code block below will iterate though the contents of `search_result` and on each loop will check that the current value for the key `item[id]` matches the ID entered by the user.
 None is returned if there is no match.
 The loop will continue until a match is found.

 ```py
   # #generator expression to continually loop while the ID entered isnt a valid ID